Universe

 Note: Use u for micro.

 The possible values of the three latter parts are loaded at runtime from prefixes.csv, units.csv, and postfixes.csv (in the library directory).
-There, you can also add your own units.
+Your own units etc. can be permanently added in these files.
+At runtime, they can be added using add-unit and add-prefix, respectively.
 The formats for the pre- and postfixes are:

 pre-/postfix shorthand symbol